 Adam has a track record of building happy, effective teams to create cloud products that have real-world impact and scientific validation.
 Prior to Spoiler Alert, Adam spent 3 years at MeYou Health as a Managing Software Engineer, where he helped scale the team from 20 to 70 while expanding the portfolio from 2 to 5 products.
 Before that, he worked as a Senior Software Systems Engineer at MITRE, writing cloud-based security research and open source healthcare products advocating interoperability and population health.
 Adam holds a bachelor’s degree in Computer Science from Brandeis University and earned his Master’s in Computer Science with a focus on Artificial Intelligence and Data Mining from Worcester Polytechnic Institute.

-Matt Greenstein joined Spoiler Alert as the company’s Director of Business Development to manage growth and partnerships within the wholesale distribution and food manufacturing industries.
+Matt Greenstein is Spoiler Alert’s Director of Sales & Enablement, managing growth and partnerships within the wholesale distribution and food manufacturing industries.
 In his role, Matt focuses on implementing a holistic set of solutions to food recovery and waste diversion at Fortune 1000 food companies that drive profitability, enhance brands, and build stronger corporate cultures.

 Matt is a passionate relationship builder and customer advocate who brings a diverse set of experiences to the team.
 He started his career in the financial services industry before transitioning to Locu, a technology startup focused on helping restaurants grow their web presence.
 At Locu, Matt was responsible for scaling operations and sales, leading up to the company’s eventual acquisition by GoDaddy.
 As Director of Inside Sales at GoDaddy, Matt was responsible for new product launches, partnerships, and rollout strategies to 3,000+ Sales and Customer Support associates.
 Matt was born and raised in Boston, has an Economics degree from the University of Massachusetts - Amherst, and has spent time working in San Francisco, CA and Phoenix, AZ.